 I have found ConvertKit to be an extremely worthwhile investment, and I started paying for it a few months after I first started blogging.

 Another optional cost for starting a blog is investing in social media tools.

-These are programs like Hootsuite, Tailwind, and Edgar that allow you to automate social media posts on platforms like Twitter, Facebook, Instagram, and Pinterest.
+Social media tools are programs like Tailwind, Hootsuite, and Meet Edgar that allow you to schedule and automate social media posts on platforms including Pinterest, Instagram, Twitter, and Facebook.

 WordPress Plugins: $0-$200+

 WordPress plugins are pieces of software you can install on your blog to add additional functionality.

 I actually don’t recommend spending any money on plugins.
 You can get everything you need for free.